danstarns/neo-push/README.md

 }
 ```

-Here we are using complex relationship filter to ensure that only; the user themselves, and any author or creator, in the related blogs, can disconnect from a user.
+Here we are using complex relationship filtering to ensure that only; the user themselves, and any author or creator, in the related blogs, can disconnect from a user.
 This allows blog creators and authors to delete user comments on posts and lets the creator of a blog to revoke a users author rights.

 ## Blogs

+Before you can create a post you must create a blog.
+Users can have many blogs with many post.
+Each blog can have an array of authors, whom can post to the blog.

-### typeDefs
+### Type Definitions

 ```graphql
 type Blog @timestamps {